Online thrush test referral · Australia-wide testing

 No. Thrush is a fungal overgrowth in the vulvovaginal area, not a sexually transmitted infection.
 It can occur in women who have never been sexually active.
 The yeasts that cause thrush are normally present in small numbers and become problematic when they overgrow, often triggered by antibiotic use, pregnancy, diabetes, or hormonal changes.
 Thrush is sometimes confused with an STI because the symptoms can overlap with trichomoniasis or other vaginitis causes.

 For a woman with classic thrush symptoms (itching, white cottage-cheese discharge) who has had thrush before, starting treatment without a test is reasonable.
-Topical antifungal creams and pessaries are available over the counter at Australian pharmacies for this.
+Antifungal creams and pessaries are widely available for this.
 A test becomes more useful when symptoms are atypical, when previous treatment has failed, when thrush has been recurrent (4+ episodes in a year), or when the diagnosis is uncertain.
 The Specialist GP can discuss which approach makes sense.

 Four or more episodes in a year is called recurrent vulvovaginal candidiasis (RVVC) and the approach changes from one-off thrush.
 Every episode should ideally be confirmed by culture rather than treated based on symptoms alone, the Candida species should be identified (around 10-20 percent of recurrent thrush is from non-albicans species that respond differently to standard treatment), and underlying factors should be considered — particularly diabetes control, antibiotic use patterns, oestrogen status, and immune issues.
 The Specialist GP can arrange the workup at the consult.